-\begin{remark} Similarly to Remark \ref{rem100}, let $\mathbfit{x}_1$, \ldots, $\mathbfit{x}_{k_X}$ be row vectors in the reduced row echelon form of a matrix whose row space is $C_X$, such that for each index $i \in I$ there is at most one vector $\mathbfit{x}_j$ whose $i$-th component is nonzero.
-A basis of $D_X$ with $D_X\cap \mathbf{F}_p^{\overline{I}} = \{\mathbf{0}\}$ can be found as $\{ \mathbfit{x}_i$ : $\mathrm{supp}(\mathbfit{x}_i) \cap I \neq \emptyset \}$, and that of $C_X \cap \mathbf{F}_p^{\overline{I}}$ can be found as $\{ \mathbfit{x}_i$ : $\mathrm{supp}(\mathbfit{x}_i) \cap I = \emptyset \}$.
+\begin{remark} Similarly to Remark \ref{rem100}, let $\vec{x}_1$, \ldots, $\vec{x}_{k_X}$ be row vectors in the reduced row echelon form of a matrix whose row space is $C_X$, such that for each index $i \in I$ there is at most one vector $\vec{x}_j$ whose $i$-th component is nonzero.
+A basis of $D_X$ with $D_X\cap \mathbf{F}_p^{\overline{I}} = \{\mathbf{0}\}$ can be found as $\{ \vec{x}_i$ : $\mathrm{supp}(\vec{x}_i) \cap I \neq \emptyset \}$, and that of $C_X \cap \mathbf{F}_p^{\overline{I}}$ can be found as $\{ \vec{x}_i$ : $\mathrm{supp}(\vec{x}_i) \cap I = \emptyset \}$.
 Bases for $D_Z$ and $C_Z \cap \mathbf{F}_p^{\overline{I}}$ can be found in a similar way.
 Similarly to Theorem \ref{rem12}, we also have $\dim D_X \leq |I|$ and $\dim D_Z \leq |I|$. \end{remark}

-\section{Generalized surface codes}
+\section{Generalized Surface Codes}

-\subsection{Review of generalized surface codes}
+\subsection{Review of Generalized Surface Codes}

-We follow a definition of the generalized surface codes \cite{delfosse2016,delfosse2020}.
+We follow a definition of the generalized surface codes \citep{delfosse2016,delfosse2020}.
 A concrete example of a small surface code will be given in the next section.
-A (topological) surface is denoted by a triple $(V,E,F)$, where $V$ is the vertex set, $E \subset V \times V$ is the edge set, and $F \subset 2^E$ is the face (or region) set.
+A triangulation of a topological surface with boundaries \citep[Definition 1.46]{gsm208} is denoted by a triple $(V,E,F)$, where $V$ is the vertex set, $E \subset V \times V$ is the edge set, and $F \subset 2^E$ is the face (or region) set.
 A face $f \in F$ is surrounded by edges $e \in f$, and an edge $e = \{u, v\}$ connects two vertexes $u$ and $v$, where pairs $(u,v)$ and $(v,u) \in V \times V$ are identified with a set $\{u$, $v\}$.

 An edge $e$ is said to be a boundary if $|\{ f \in F$ : $e \in f \}| = 1$.
 A face $f$ is said to be boundary if $f$ contains a boundary edge.
 A vertex $v$ is boundary if there exists a boundary edge $e$ with $v \in e$.